ECP-WarpX/WarpX/Docs/source/usage/examples.rst

 Several examples / benchmarks of the kinetic-fluid hybrid model are shown below.
 The first few examples are replications of the verification tests described in `Munoz et al. (2018) <https://www.sciencedirect.com/science/article/abs/pii/S0010465517303521>`_.
+The hybrid-PIC model was added to WarpX in April 2023 (`PR #3665 <https://github.com/ECP-WarpX/WarpX/pull/3665>`_) - the below figures were generated at that time.

 Electromagnetic modes
 ^^^^^^^^^^^^^^^^^^^^^